Octanic/VideoShuffler/README.md

 # How does it work?
 - It uses Windows registry to record data ~~(pretty overkill, but since it is using local user, there's no need for admin rights)~~.
+  - **NEW** not anymore..
+I mean, I decoupled it in case I decide to implement another read/write model.
 - You set the files' location (it's just one atm), and it will recursively grab every file path.
 - You can filter those files by simply using the same thing you'd use in Windows to look for files.
   - You can use the exclamation mark to invert this.
 For example, `!*.mp4` would remove every mp4 file from the search.